| Scene 1: The Speech [this scene

 reached, and last but not least the Seventh Army as a whole, through

 individual units, one at a time ."
 God, I feel alone.
+In a chapel.
+Patton: Oh, God, Thou art my God.
+Verily, will

 I seek Thee.
 My soul thirsteth for Thee.
 My flesh longeth for Thee